-The project included design, excavation of two to four feet of non-suitable fill. installation of а new structural mat and replaced sidewalks, re-paved the parking lot, installed a new control gate and access laid and the system, groundwork for new electrical conduits for future electric car charging stations.
+The project included design, excavation of two to four feet of non-suitable fill. installation of new structural mat and replaced sidewalks, re-paved the parking lot, installed a new control and gate access and laid the system, groundwork for new electrical conduits for future electric car charging stations.